-Give it everything you got (seriously, actions speak louder than words), and if you stumble, be willing to get right back on track.
+Give it everything you got (actions speak louder than words), and if you stumble, let go of any guilt you feel and be willing to get right back on track.

 We’ve been there, we know how it is, and we know you can get through this.